grosalesr/github-pages-playground/docs/deployment.md

 1. Mount the filer storage\
 `mount -a`

     a.
-If above command throws an error, check previous steps for errors.
+If above command throws an error, check previous steps for a typo.

 ## Configuration

-1. Go to `/etc/elasticsearch/`
 1. Get the configuration file from the [repository]()
     a.
 From the main page in the repository go to `elasticsearch/config/`

     b.
 There will be a directory per each node in the cluster

-    c.
-Copy the configuration file appropriate for the node that is being configured
+1. Copy the appropriate configuration file for the node that is being configured in `/etc/elasticsearch/`

-### Keystore
+## Keystore

-#### System user passwords
+### System user passwords

+-  The following command is intended for use only during the initial configuration of the Elasticsearch security features
+-  Interactive mode is used, and the password is `changeme` **for all system users**

+`/usr/share/elasticsearch/bin/elasticsearch-setup-passwords interactive`

+### Secure cluster's nodes communication

+Self-signed certificates are used, this means:

+-   The creation of a single certificate that will be used for
+-   Certificate level verification for each of the nodes
+-   Password used is Teradyne01

+1. Go to /etc/elasticsearch

+cd /etc/elasticsearch